There are no specific guidelines for designing your slide presentation, except that your slides should be in Powerpoint format.

 Do be wary of special formatting in your slide files.
 Video and graphic capability/compatibility may vary between computers, especially between Mac and PC computers, and between software versions.
 Flashy transitions, animations, or sound effects may not work as planned, and they can even be distracting and take away from the presentation itself.

 There will be a PC available with Microsoft Powerpoint 2010 on Student Research Day, but you should plan to bring your laptop just in case, especially if you use a Mac.
 It is your responsibility to make sure that your slides will work properly at the venue.

 Practice giving your talk as much as possible to any kind of an audience you can find, as practice always makes perfect.
 If you are able to, please seek advice from your research mentor in preparing your talk.
 Also, one or two of the JBG officers will be present during your practice session to give you constructive feedback.

-You are scheduled to present sometime between 12:30pm and 3:30pm on Thursday, January 17, 2013.
+You are scheduled to present on Student Research Day.
 Schedules will be emailed to you and posted on the JBG website under "Student Research Day."

 You do not have to give a poster presentation in addition to your slide presentation